PdxCodeGuild/Programming101/units/unit-2.md

 # a list of fruits
 fruits = ["apple", "banana", "cherry"]

-# randomly choose a fruit and save it to a variable, chosen_fruit
+# randomly choose a fruit and save it to a variable: chosen_fruit
-# choice() is a function inside the random module. we use it by writing random.choice()
+# choice() is a function inside the random module. we use it by calling it: random.choice()
 # the list in which you want the program to choose from, needs to go inside the parenthesis of choice()

+# syntax: new_variable = random.choice(list)
 chosen_fruit = random.choice(fruits)

 # print the value of variable chosen_fruit
 print(chosen_fruit)
 ```

 - [random module code demo](https://repl.it/@pdxadmin/random)
 - [Back to top](#top)